opencord/voltha-docs/readme.rst

 There is a ``make versioned`` target which will build all versions published on the remote to ``_build``.
-Note that we're using a fork of the upstream version of the ``sphinxcontrib-versioning`` plugin, as the original isn't actively maintianed, and we needed it to be able to handle the symlink checkouts of other repos that are incorporated.
+Note that we're using a fork of the upstream version of the ``sphinxcontrib-versioning`` module, as the original isn't actively maintained, and we needed it to be able to handle the symlink checkouts of other repos that are incorporated.

 Creating Diagrams